 We ended up following the keeper and a group of others through the zoo to the Sumatran tiger talk.
 Along the way he told us interesting facts about the hippos and Scottish wildcat they had there.
 He really added to our visit and we’re glad we decided to follow him to the Sumatran Tiger talk.

 Along with his extensive zoological knowledge he also knew a lot about the environment.
-He spoke to us about parm oil which we’ve now looked up on and hope to help the environment more while we shop.
+He spoke to us about palm oil which we’ve now looked up on and hope to help the environment more while we shop.